Frequently Asked Questions

 Because NABS is a charity, our core services are free.
 There is no charge to use our Advice Line or career coaching and attendance to our Masterclasses, Talks and speed mentoring is free.

-NABS also runs popular fundraising events throughout the year including Ride Adland, our cycling challenge and our Fast Forward, our eight-week flagship training programme for newer entrants to the industry.
+NABS also runs popular fundraising events throughout the year including our spectacular annual party Stranger Than Summer, Ride Adland, our cycling challenge and our Fast Forward, our eight-week flagship training programme for newer entrants to the industry.
 Our events run across the UK, from our Manchester fashion show to our Scottish golfing day.

 NABS’ fundraising events, along with some others in our calendar, incur a charge.
 All proceeds go directly to NABS to help us continue our vital work.